Skip to content

 Cooking Caramel on the Stove

-Although making homemade caramel on the stove takes a bit more work than my easy microwave caramels, it’s definitely worth the extra effort!
-It isn’t hard, but it can be a little time consuming.
+Homemade caramel on the stove takes a bit more work than my microwave caramels, but it’s definitely worth the extra effort!
+It isn’t hard, but it can be time consuming.
 Making caramels requires your undivided attention, otherwise you’ll end up with a very sad and burnt batch of caramels.

-Below are some helpful tips to follow when making this recipe:
+Here are some helpful tips I have learned along the way when making this apple cider caramel recipe:

 • Use a candy thermometer.
 This is KEY when making homemade caramels.
 Insert the thermometer in the pan with the caramel mixture and keep an eye on the temperature the whole time.
 You want the temperature to reach 244°F before removing the pan from the heat.
 Make sure it doesn’t get any hotter than that, or else it will burn!